mit-ll/CEP/README.md

 Additional information on the objectives of the CEP may be found in [./CEP_SecEvalTargets.pdf](CEP_SecEvalTargets.pdf).

-CEP v2.2 is based on the SiFive U500 Platform which leverages the UCB Rocket Chip.
+The CEP is based on the SiFive U500 Platform which leverages the UCB Rocket Chip.
 Much of the design is described in Chisel (https://github.com/freechipsproject/chisel3), a domain specific extension to Scala tailored towards constructing hardware.
 The output of the Chisel generators is synthesizable verilog.

 Currently, the test platform for the CEP is the Xilinx VC-707 FPGA Development Board.
 Longer term plans include migrating to other platforms with the eventual goal of taping out an ASIC.